Introduction: How ‘Channel’ fits into the Input/Output and 4 P’s Models

 Part Three: The Interpersonal Channel

-The advantages of interpersonal communication are that it not only provides the audience with new knowledge and skills, but at the same time can allow for the source to give emotional and logistical support while providing feedback and reinforcement in subsequent encounters.
+The primary advantage of interpersonal communication is that it not only provides the audience with new knowledge and skills, but at the same time can allow for the source to give emotional and logistical support while providing feedback and reinforcement in subsequent encounters.
 An additional important advantage in most cases is that the audience has frequent contact with the communication, especially if he or she shares the same community, work place, or other daily environment.
-This gives the person in the target audience a chance for frequent interaction with both the message and messenger.
+This gives the person in the target audience a chance for frequent interaction with both the message and source.
 Also, interpersonal communication is the fundamental, traditional core of communication; it is eternal and global.
 Thus, the interpersonal channel is adapted and adaptable to all cultures and communities.

-In health communication campaigns, interpersonal communication is often structured and deployed through “community [or “lay”] health advisers”.
+In health communication campaigns, interpersonal communication is often structured and deployed through “community [or ‘lay’] health advisers”.
 Community health advisers tend to be 1) fellow participants in a health program; 2) lay volunteers; 3) individuals identified as common sources of health communication, including traditional healers and caregivers; 4) opinion leaders in a community or neighborhood; 5) paraprofessionals and students; and others.
 Generally, community health advisers are individuals not formally (or at least not extensively) trained to perform primary care or professional health education.
 Nevertheless, they can have an important informational and emotionally supportive impact, such as through the success of the JCP Salon Breast Cancer Awareness promotion.
-Additionally, the extraordinarily successful BRAC program in Bangladesh uses a variety of media, yet fundamentally bases its program on village by village face to face communication for health, the empowerment of women, and economic development.
+Additionally, the extraordinarily successful BRAC program in Bangladesh uses a variety of media, yet fundamentally bases its program on village by village face-to-face communication for health, the empowerment of women, and economic development.

-Effective community health advisers generally have the attributes and leadership, compassion, and familiarity with a community.
+Effective community health advisers generally have the attributes and leadership of, and compassion, and familiarity with a community.
 Interpersonal communication via community health advisers addresses the weaknesses of an impersonal mass media which tend to be unidirectional and may not result in sufficient frequency, exposure, attention, or comprehension.
 Community health advisers communicate on a face-to-face, or at least a regular, real-time basis, reducing misunderstanding of treatment or prevention communication while ideally increasing its acceptability and being able to tailor messages to each individual with whom they communicate.
 Let’s now examine two very distinct uses of community health advisers, one from the United States and the other from Indonesia.